sobmachine/buddi/safety.md

 - what is monitored
 - what triggers a safety escalation
 - how data is used
+- how chats are moderated

 No dark patterns.
 No emotional manipulation.

 ### *4.2 No Advertising, No Selling Data*
-Buddi never uses emotional data for:
+Buddi never uses emotional data or chat metadata for:
 - targeted ads
 - behavioral marketing
 - third-party integrations
-- commercial sales
+- commercial data sales

-This is a strict pillar of the platform.
+This is a strict, non-negotiable pillar.

 ### *4.3 Minimal Data Philosophy*
-Buddi only collects what it absolutely needs to work safely.
+Buddi only collects what it absolutely needs to function safely.
 No unnecessary tracking.
 No passive data harvesting.